iyunbo/logx/Readme.md

-# logz is a modern log analysis system
+# logz is a modern AI system for performance analysis and anomaly detection based on log files

-Logz is based on following open source technology
+Logz is based on following open source technologies

 - Python 3.7
 - MLflow: https://mlflow.org/